Boundary H\"{o}lder Regularity for Elliptic Equations: Boundary H o lder regularity

 Let $\Omega \subset R^{n}$ be a bounded domain and $f$ is a function defined on $\bar{\Omega}$.
 We say that $f$ is $C^{\alpha}$ at $x_0\in \bar{\Omega}$ or $f\in C^{\alpha}(x_0)$ if there exists a constant $C$ such that

 Then, define $[f]_{C^{\alpha}(x_0)}=C$ and $\|f\|_{C^{\alpha}(x_0)}=\|f\|_{L^{\infty}(\Omega)}+[f]_{C^{\alpha}(x_0)}$.

-In the following, we will prove the boundary H\"{o}lder regularity for different elliptic equations under the corresponding geometric conditions presented in the last section. .
+In the following, we will prove the boundary H\"{o}lder regularity for different elliptic equations under the corresponding geometric conditions presented in the last section.
 The idea and the sketch of the proofs have been motivated by \cite{Li-Zhang-Oblique}.
+For simplicity, we assume that all solutions concerned are continuous up to the boundary throughout this paper.
+In fact, this assumption is not essential and we may derive the existence of a solution which is H\"{o}lder continuous up the boundary point at which the corresponding geometric condition is satisfied (see \Cref{t-final}).

-To demonstrate our idea clearly, we first consider the Laplace equation in a simple case.
-Indeed, the following theorem has contained the essential ingredients for the boundary H\"{o}lder regularity. \begin{theorem} Suppose that $\Omega$ satisfies the (H1) condition at $0\in \partial \Omega$.
+To demonstrate our idea clearly, we first consider the Laplace equation in a simple form.
+Although the problem is simple, the proof has contained the essential ingredients for the boundary H\"{o}lder regularity. \begin{theorem} Suppose that $\Omega$ satisfies the (H1) condition at $0\in \partial \Omega$.
 Let $0\leq u \leq 1$ satisfy

 Then $u$ is $C^{\alpha}$ at $0$ and

 where $0<\alpha<1$ depends only on $n,\tau_1, \tau_2$ and $ \nu$.
 Here, $\tau_1, \tau_2$ and $\nu$ are constants from \Cref{d-1.1} and the (H1) condition. \end{theorem} \proof Let